Construction Review

 If all of the remaining policy and regulatory steps fall into place, project work can begin as early as 2027.
 With commercial activities in 2031.
 The project has backing from a consortium of prominent energy and infrastructure companies like Siemens Energy, Jingoli Power, Prysmian Group, and PPL Corporation.

-Additionally, for the developers of SOO Green, the final municipal permit in Iowa is no formality—it is a testament that the local communities support the project for rethinking the transmission and how renewable energy is sent across geography.
+Additionally, for the developers of SOO Green, the final municipal permit in Iowa is no formality—it demonstrates that local communities support the project and its effort to rethink transmission and how renewable energy moves across geography.

 The project is designed to carry a blend of wind and solar power from Iowa to Illinois through a 525-kV high-voltage line.